 Teens spend a fair part of their day in the online world.
 There is a vast array of Social Media sites and Apps, to explore and to be part of.
 This has now become the primary method of staying in contact with friends, a way for them to express and define who they are.
 Social media has become a platform for teens to develop new friendships and interests.
 But when you spend so much time online, does it eventually have an effect of you mental health.
 Or even perhaps on your social skills

-Parents in Cork expressed outrage today, following the discovery of a number of young Cork girls sharing images on a image sharing platform called VSCO.
+Parents in Cork expressed outrage, following the discovery a young Cork girl is sharing images of herself on a platform called VSCO.
 The self-generated, or user-generated content was described as inappropriate by those who viewed the imagery.
 VSCO is an image sharing site.
 It is frequently used by professional photographers, as it offers superior methods of photo and video editing for their content.
-The platform is in existence for some time.
-It boasts well in excess of 40 million users.
-The concept of the platform is to encourage photography.
-VSCO has a predominantly artistic look and feel, to the majority of the images you find posted on the platform.